Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Sorry, but I think this is plain wrong because they're always working to lower their own cost.
 Even in the absence of competition if Intel could make a processor twice as fast, they'd make it half the size and sell the same performance at a much higher profit margin.
 And while the PC market has shrunk it's still 270 million PCs/year or about 75% of its all time high, it's a huge market even if it's not a growth market anymore.

-I think it's because Moore's law made them lazy.
-You know that all you have to do is stick with the general concept and make it smaller and smaller.

-Developing entire architectures is no small thing.
-The money men would never go for it.

-Business decision (Score:2)
+Business decision (Score:3, Insightful)

-Limitations (Score:4, Informative)
+Limitations (Score:3, Informative)

 Increases in clock speed have hit a wall with current silicon based semiconductors.
 Exotic semiconductors and incredible cooling systems aren't practical for the mass market.